Gandi/hubot-at-events/README.md

         - the action will be given a random name.

-    .in <number> <unit> [run <name>] do <event> [with param1=value1]
+    .in <number> <unit> [run <name>] do <event> [with param1=value1] same as with .at command, but using time relative to now acceptable units are
+        - s, sec, second, seconds
+        - m, min, minute, minutes
+        - h, hour, hours
+        - d, day, days
+        - w, week, weeks
+        - month, months
+        - y, year, years
+        For the rest, it behaves exactly like the .at command

     .in <number> <unit> [run <name>] say <room> <message>
+        same as the equivalent '.at <date> say' command

     .at enable <name>
         activate an action that was previously disabled